Which trends offer opportunities or pose threats on the European processed fruit and vegetables market?

 Within the processed fruit and vegetable sector, sustainable solutions are being implemented across the following categories:

 Steel is recyclable and used for packaging canned fruit and vegetables, in the bulk packaging of juices (bag-in-drum) and the bulk packaging of vegetable oils (drums).
 Steel can be recycled multiple times without losing strength or quality.
-As steel is not a renewable material, responsible sourcing is stimulated with certifications such as ResponsibleSteel.
+Since steel is not a renewable material, responsible sourcing is stimulated with certifications such as ResponsibleSteel.

 Aluminium tins used for beverages are now the most recycled packaging in Europe with a 74% recycling rate.
 Like steel, aluminium is not a renewable material, so producers of tins should preferably follow responsible sourcing programmes such as the Chain of Custody Standard.
 Aluminium is also used in the inside coating of beverage cartons.
-Heat resistant carton packaging such as Heat and Go (by SIG) or Tetra Recart (by Tetrapak) is also used instead of tins for vegetables.
+Heat resistant carton packaging such as Heat and Go (by SIG) or Tetra Recart (by Tetrapak) are also used instead of tins for vegetables.

 Bioplastic is used in many different types of packaging.
 In the beverage industry, Polyethylene Furanoate (PEF) is one of the most promoted sustainable solutions for plastic materials.
 PEF is made entirely from plants, is fully recyclable, and degrades in nature much faster than normal plastic.
 PEF plastic is also stronger than PET plastic.